AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/mappings.md

                 </tr>
             </tbody>
         </table>
-<p>Diagnostic Investigations (Editorial Note: The design of this section is incomplete.
+<p>Note: *Diagnostic Investigations (Editorial Note: The design of this section is incomplete.
 The intended structure of section.entry and section.emptyReason is not yet available.)</p>